Good Nutrition Tips for Mesothelioma and Cancer Patients

 - Fatigue.
 Include lots of fluids, as hydration exacerbates fatigue.
 Stabilize blood sugar levels by including protein, fat, and fiber in every meal or snack.
 Good choices include nuts with fruit or cottage cheese with fruit.

 Since nutrition is such an important part of healing, feeling well, and battling mesothelioma, it makes sense to work with a professional.
-A dietician is a health professional that has trained and learned all about food, nutrition, and the body.
+A dietician is a health professional with training in food, nutrition, and the body.

 An oncology dietician is a professional with additional training and experience with nutrition, diet, and cancer patients.
 This expert can help you figure out what you should be eating every day, which takes the stress of making those choices out of your hands.
 Check with your medical center or medical team to find out if a dietician is on staff.